Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 Engagement means involving people, as individuals, communities or organisations, in policy and service decisions that affect them.
 There are different degrees of engagement.
 These are not hierarchical in the sense of one being of more importance or value than another and all may be of equal value in different contexts.

-Our approach to Co-production and engagement
+Our approach to co-production and engagement

 A clear message in the development of this strategy is that the delivery of our vision requires improved strength-based and relationship-based practice, a vibrant provider and personal assistant market across Surrey, and the establishment of stream-lined procedures.

 The internal 'One Council' Group considered the findings of a brief review carried out by Social Care Institute for Excellence which raised some concerns about the way direct payments were being offered and managed in Surrey and highlighted the need to develop a strategy.
-It agreed that further exploration of the issues, as part of a wider engagement process, was needed to determine what the key issue are to inform the production of a Direct Payments Strategy.
+It agreed that further exploration of the issues, as part of a wider engagement process, was needed to determine what the key issue are to inform the production of a direct payments strategy.

 Aims for the co-production work:

-• To ensure that the strategy would be coproduced through grass-roots conversations
+• to ensure that the strategy would be co-produced through grass-roots conversations

-• To include many different and diverse voices to recognise that experience of the current offer is not uniform
+• to include many different and diverse voices to recognise that experience of the current offer is not uniform

-• To ensure that practitioners' experience informed the strategy
+• to ensure that practitioners' experience informed the strategy

-• Having a clear vision for direct payments
+• having a clear vision for direct payments

-• To identify strategy themes and headings by April 2022
+• to identify strategy themes and headings by April 2022

 Agreed ambitions of the strategy:

-• Finding the right model for Surrey
+• finding the right model for Surrey

-• Fairness and accessibility - equalising access to direct payments
+• fairness and accessibility - equalising access to direct payments

-• Improving the overall administration, systems and delivery of direct payments
+• improving the overall administration, systems and delivery of direct payments

-• Identifying and removing barriers to direct payments and/or care and support
+• identifying and removing barriers to direct payments and/or care and support

-• Building relationships and improving outcomes
+• building relationships and improving outcomes

-• Raising awareness and understanding of direct payments
+• raising awareness and understanding of direct payments

-• Communicating the benefits of direct payments
+• communicating the benefits of direct payments

 It was agreed that it would be key, in order to achieve the aims, to engage with the following groups:

-• People currently using direct payments and carers
+• people currently using direct payments and carers

-• People using adult social care services but not receiving a direct payment
+• people using adult social care services but not receiving a direct payment

-• People not receiving adult social care service but may likely need to in the future
+• people not receiving adult social care service but may likely need to in the future

-• People receiving Special Educational Needs and Disabilities
+• people receiving Special Educational Needs and Disabilities

-• Local authority staff and local providers
+• local authority staff and local providers

 Findings: What needs to be improved

 The co-production work identified some high-level themes that need to be considered in further detail to improve the direct payments system in Surrey.
-These have been framed below as six objectives and indicate key components that form the skeleton of an improvement plan.
+These have been framed below as 6 objectives and indicate key components that form the skeleton of an improvement plan.

 Objective 1: Ensuring there is clear, accurate and accessible information

-• Who can have a direct payment
+• who can have a direct payment

-• How to arrange a direct payment
+• how to arrange a direct payment

-• What a direct payment can and can't be spent on
+• what a direct payment can and can't be spent on

-• How flexible the direct payment can be
+• how flexible the direct payment can be

-• What services and service providers are available
+• what services and service providers are available

 Objective 2: Ensuring quality support from social care practitioners through workforce development

-• Assessments and reviews are strength based and outcomes focused
+• assessments and reviews are strength based and outcomes focused

-• Full involvement of customers in producing their support plan, which recognises that direct payments might be used flexibly to achieve the outcome(s) identified
+• full involvement of customers in producing their support plan, which recognises that direct payments might be used flexibly to achieve the outcome(s) identified

-• Staff are informed and up to date on direct payments policy
+• staff are informed and up to date on direct payments policy

-• Direct payments are offered as one way to deploy a personal budget, with a clear outline of their benefits and dis-benefits, and with full involvement of carers where appropriate to inform decision making regarding whether or not to use direct payments.
+• direct payments are offered as one way to deploy a personal budget, with a clear outline of their benefits and dis-benefits, and with full involvement of carers where appropriate to inform decision making regarding whether or not to use direct payments.

-• Conversations about direct payments are designed to allay anxiety and fear
+• conversations about direct payments are designed to allay anxiety and fear

-• Shared/supported decision-making approaches are used to arrive at the support plan
+• shared/supported decision-making approaches are used to arrive at the support plan

 Objective 3: Ensuring equitable access and support in establishing a direct payment

-• People have support to set up and manage a direct payment
+• people have support to set up and manage a direct payment

-• Advice and guidance on employment responsibilities if choosing to recruit a Personal Assistant(s)
+• advice and guidance on employment responsibilities if choosing to recruit a personal assistant(s)

-• People have support employing and managing Personal Assistants
+• people have support employing and managing personal assistants

-• Access to independent support and advocacy to assist with issues and problems
+• access to independent support and advocacy to assist with issues and problems

 Objective 4: Ensure streamlined systems and administration

-• The process to set up a direct payment is timely and as simple as possible
+• the process to set up a direct payment is timely and as simple as possible

-• Financial information and support is consistent, accurate and up to date
+• financial information and support is consistent, accurate and up to date

-• Progress in establishing the direct payment is communicated in a timely and respectful manner
+• progress in establishing the direct payment is communicated in a timely and respectful manner

-• People have access to support with negotiating rates, contracting and accountancy
+• people have access to support with negotiating rates, contracting and accountancy

-• All information about local providers is available online and in a range of other formats
+• all information about local providers is available online and in a range of other formats

-• Payments are not automatically reclaimed when not used but discussed alongside review of outcomes, acknowledging that underspend might be due to external/unforeseen circumstance and/or the customer might have a clear plan for how they will be used instead to meet the outcomes agreed in the support plan
+• payments are not automatically reclaimed when not used but discussed alongside review of outcomes, acknowledging that underspend might be due to external/unforeseen circumstance and/or the customer might have a clear plan for how they will be used instead to meet the outcomes agreed in the support plan

-• When payments are to be reclaimed, following discussion with the customer, this is clearly communicated in writing.
+• when payments are to be reclaimed, following discussion with the customer, this is clearly communicated in writing.

-• Ensuring our systems align with those for Personal Health Budgets
+• ensuring our systems align with those for Personal Health Budgets

 Objective 5: Developing the provider market

-• Reviewing the services available in order to identify and address gaps
+• reviewing the services available in order to identify and address gaps

-• Ensuring equity geographically across Surrey and for different population groups, for example for different age groups and ethnicities
+• ensuring equity geographically across Surrey and for different population groups, for example for different age groups and ethnicities

-• Working with voluntary sector and community interest groups to grow local support
+• working with voluntary sector and community interest groups to grow local support

-• Growing the number of Personal Assistants available across Surrey with a focus on equitable access across Surrey, for example across different age groups and ethnicities
+• growing the number of personal assistants available across Surrey with a focus on equitable access across Surrey, for example across different age groups and ethnicities

-• Ensuring fair and reasonable rates are used to determine an individuals direct payment budget whether care providers or Personal Assistants are identified as the most appropriate sources of care and support
+• ensuring fair and reasonable rates are used to determine an individuals direct payment budget whether care providers or personal assistants are identified as the most appropriate sources of care and support

 Objective 6: The development of a direct payments communications plan

-• Online and printed information is up to date, accessible and accurate
+• online and printed information is up to date, accessible and accurate

 • Surrey Council staff are able to implement policy confidently and appropriately

-• All parties understand their respective roles and responsibilities and the importance of the users experience is reinforced
+• all parties understand their respective roles and responsibilities and the importance of the users experience is reinforced

 Our action plan